khalidr/DynamicValidation/README.md

 }
 ```

 It says that the `CuppingScore` must be greater than 1 and the `treeVariety` must be `Arabica`.
-You can have any number of validations and they will all get executed.
+You can have any number of validations and they will all be applied.

 Now if a user submits a `FoodUnit` json object with `productType` equal to `coffee`, the above validations will be run.
 For example: